RickGelhausen/HRIBO_ReadTheDocs/docs/source/overview.rst

 These are the input files provided by the user.
 Both single end and paired end data is supported.

-.. note:: As most downstream tools do not support paired end data, we combine the paired end data into single end data using flash2 **TODO checkname/link/cite**.
+.. note:: As most downstream tools do not support paired end data, we combine the paired end data into single end data using `flash2 <https://github.com/dstreett/FLASH2>`_ .
 For more information about how to use paired-end data please refer to the :ref:`workflow-configuration <workflow-configuration:Paired-end support>`.
-.. note:: Please ensure that you compress your files in *.gz* format.
+.. note:: Please ensure that you compress your files in ``.gz`` format.

-Please ensure that you move all input *.fastq.gz* files into a folder called **fastq** (Located in your project folder):
+Please ensure that you move all input ``.fastq.gz`` files into a folder called **fastq** (Located in your project folder):

 .. code-block:: bash